PhilippSteen/DNA-PAINT_analysis/README.md

 # DNA-PAINT_analysis

- DNA-PAINT analysis
+Get performance metrics for your DNA-PAINT measurement.

+Associated publication:

+Please cite XXX if you use this software.

 ## Requirements

 A python environment must be created, for instance with Anaconda.
 It must satisfy the following dependencies:

-## Python Standard Library
+### Python Standard Library

 - python 3.9.7
 - itertools